GUIDANCE FOR PRESENTERS

 LAYOUT AND DESIGN

+The poster size for SMM2026 will be 40″ wide by 20″ long (1016 mm × 508 mm).
 Posters can be produced by using design or presentation software such as Microsoft PowerPoint.
 The entire poster can be laid out as a single file, including text, tables, figures and photographs.

-Have a question about the abstract submission, acceptance or presenting at SMM2022?
+Have a question about participating at SMM2026?

 Contact our Scientific Program Committee at abstracts@marinemammalscience.org